kopia/kopia/site/content/docs/Features/_index.md

 ### Restore Snapshots Using Multiple Methods

-To restore data, Kopia gives you three options: mount the contents of a snapshot as a local disk so that you can browse and copy files/directories from the snapshot as if the snapshot is a local directory on your machine; restore all files/directories contained in a snapshot to any local or network location that you designate; or selectively restore individual files from a snapshot.
+To restore data, Kopia gives you three options:

+* mount the contents of a snapshot as a local disk so that you can browse and copy files/directories from the snapshot as if the snapshot is a local directory on your machine

+* restore all files/directories contained in a snapshot to any local or network location that you designate

+* selectively restore individual files from a snapshot

 ### End-to-End 'Zero Knowledge' Encryption